How Car Salesman Get Paid – Commission Sales

 Below Average Car Salesman’s Pay

-$20,000.00 - $35,000.00 a year - Car salesmen that are in this pay range come to work everyday and just follow directions given by Management.
-They pretty much do what they're told, when they're told.
+$20,000 – $35,000 a year – The car salesman that falls in this pay range comes to work every day and follows directions given by management.
+They pretty much do what is instructed by management.
 They are still trying to figure out if car sales are right for them, and they have not committed themselves fully to this career.

-$35,000.00 - $50,000.00 a year – Salesmen that fall into this pay range usually have retail car sales experience and some natural sales skills.
-In my opinion there are three things that these salespeople all have in common, the "gift-of-gab," they are a people-person and they can absolutely handle objections.
+$35,000 – $60,000 a year – Salesmen that fall into this pay range typically have retail car sales experience and some natural sales skills.
+In my opinion, there are three things that these salespeople all have in common, the gift-of-gab people-person, and they can handle objections.

-There are very few individual car salesmen in this pay range.
-They are very organized, stay in touch with their customers and work “smart" not hard.
+There are very few individual car salespeople in this pay range.
+Typical traits of these individuals are that they are very organized, stay in touch with their customers, and work “smart,” not hard.